Tahahaha7/Temperature_Forecast_Algeria/README.md

 ## Create the best fit model and forecast:
 The function ```forecast``` takes the name of the station and the number of month to forecast into the future as input.
 The function outputs some information about the station (number of observations, missing data, timeline of measurements).
-Below an example of the output for the Noumerat station.
+Below an example of the output for the Noumerat station in Ghardaia.
 ```python
 forecast('Noumerat', 120)
 ```